amghannam/SpaceEngineScriptGenerator/README.md

 # SpaceEngineScriptGenerator
-This CLI-based tool generations scripts for SpaceEngine, including for moons, asteroids, and comets.
+This CLI-based tool helps generate scripts for SpaceEngine, including for moons, asteroids, and comets.
 I do not own SpaceEngine.